dbanetto/uni/hadoop/report.md

 There are many factors that lead to the difference in expected idealised results of `1/N` speed up and the recorded figures.
+Three of these factors will be discussed on how they impacted the result and how they could be mitigated.
 A factor that played a role in this result was that only the reduce part of the job was reduced where as opposed to the map and combinator phases.
 Another factor at play is the volume of data of the job going to the reduce tasks.